 '''

-lemma invertible_matrix_mult_left_rank':
+lemma fixes A::real^'n^'m and P::real^'m^'m

-fixes A::"real^'n^'m" and P::"real^'m^'m"
+assumes invertible P and B = P A

-assumes "invertible P" and "B = P A" shows "rank B = rank A"
+shows rank B = rank A

 '''

 As a consequence of the previous result, we also proved that linear forms are preserved by elementary operations (only the underlying bases change).
 Note that the previous machinery is not particular to our formalization, but could also be reused for different algorithms in numerical Linear Algebra.
-We formalized a result stating that the previous algorithm produces a rref.
+Additionally, we formalized a result stating that the previous algorithm produces a rref.

-Moreover, the presented version of the algorithm is executable, as long as code can be generated for the index types; we present in Section 4 the details of that extraction.
+Moreover, the presented version of the algorithm is executable, as long as the rows and columns types can be generated to some type in the target languages; we present in Section 4 the details of that extraction.